Pabla007/-60_Days_of_code/README.md

 d[24,60] - Revision of previous concepts in Lesson 3. i.e Gradient Descent etc.

 D[25,60] - Today I have done some Project work and Coursera weekly Assignment to test my Udacity Knowledge.

+d[26,60] - Getting Deep into Gradient Descent Maths and now it is being cleared how the backpropogation through Derivaties is done special thanks to Andrew Ng for such a good explanation.